HadiDabbur/CS1998-puzzle-repo/thomas.md

 The Founder's Building houses the Picture Gallery, contain ng a collection of over 70 pieces of Victorian era art given to the college at the time of its founding by Thomas Holloway.
-Founder's is home to     of the University's lecture theatres, the non-denominational chapel, and the infamous readin  room which is open to students 24/7.
+Founder's is home to one of the University's lecture theatres, the non-denominational chapel, and the infamous readin  room which is open to students 24/7.
 The north tower is known as the Clock Tower, the south as the Dragon Tower (due to its dragon-like gargoyles), and the